The Rijksmuseum in Amsterdam is one of 16 state museums in The [...]

-The public transport network in Amsterdam is impressively convenient get around if you are familiar with it.
-The network includes metros, buses, trams, ferries and trains.
-There are a lot of different tickets to use Amsterdam’s public transport of which the public transport chip card (ov chipkaart), a card that lets you travel on credits and pay per distance.
-There are also paper tickets with an electronic chip that range from one way tickets to multiple day tickets.
-We understand that all these tickets might confuse you, through this page we want to help visitors from all over the world to make the most of their stay whatever the length.
+The public transport network in Amsterdam is impressively convenient to get around with.
+The network includes metros, buses, trams, ferries and NS trains.
+There are a lot of different tickets to use Amsterdam’s public transport.
+The OV-chipcard is the most common card to travel with.
+This is a chip card where you travel on credits and pay per distance.
+There are also paper tickets with an electronic chip that range from one hour tickets to multiple day tickets.
+We understand that all these tickets might confuse you.
+Through this page we want to help visitors from all over the world to optimize their stay whatever the duration is.

-If you are planning to stay in Amsterdam for a few days it is handy to buy separate tickets.
+If you are planning to stay in Amsterdam for a few days it is handy to buy one of the following separate tickets.
 Depending on your plans there are a lot of options.

-- A GVB hour ticket allows you to travel with GVB for one hour, very handy when you are going to use the public transport a few times only.
+A GVB hour ticket; allows you free travelling with GVB for one hour, very handy when you are going to use the public transport a few times only.

-- A GVB 2×1 hour ticket allows you to travel with GVB for two times one hour, very handy when you are going to use the public transport a few times only.
+A GVB 2×1 hour ticket; to travel with GVB for two times one hour, very convenient when you are will be using the public transport only a few (2) times.

-- An Amsterdam travel ticket allows you to travel limitlessly with all carriers in and around Amsterdam, including from and to Schiphol, for 1, 2 or 3 days.
+An Amsterdam travel ticket allows you to travel limitless with all carriers in and around Amsterdam, including from and to Schiphol, for 1, 2 or 3 days.

-- The Amsterdam & Region travel ticket lets you travel in Amsterdam and it’s surroundings for 1, 2 or 3 days.
+The Amsterdam & Region travel ticket for unlimited travelling in Amsterdam and it’s surroundings for 1, 2 or 3 days with all carriers.
 With this ticket you can explore the beaches of Zandvoort, Edam’s cheese market, Zaanse Schans, fishermans village Volendam, the Aalsmeer flower auction, Keukenhof Gardens and many other beautiful sights.

-- The Holland travel ticket is a day ticket that can be used in all trains, buses, trams and metros in the whole of Holland/ The Netherlands.
+The Holland travel ticket is a day ticket that can be used in all trains, buses, trams and metros in the whole of Holland/ The Netherlands.

-- Furthermore there are day tickets for EBS an smaller carrier in the Amsterdam region.
+Furthermore there are day tickets for EBS a smaller carrier in the Amsterdam region, primarily to Volendam & Purmerend.

 Buses in Amsterdam

-The buses in Amsterdam are operated mainly by GVB, Connexxion and EBS operate bus lines around Amsterdam.
+The buses in Amsterdam are operated mainly by GVB, Connexxion and EBS.
 All buses have check-in and check-out ports meaning that you can check in with a public transport chip card and check-out.
 You cannot buy a ticket on the bus with cash money anymore.

 Trams in Amsterdam